 Proving Negligence

 A property owner has the duty to maintain their premises to a reasonable standard and remedy any dangers in a timely manner.
-However, in practice, it can be challenging to prove the fault of the property owner.
+However, it can be challenging to prove the fault of the property owner.
 They will most likely argue that you had some or all of the fault in your accident.
 In order to prove a property owner’s negligence conclusively, you will have to prove that either:

 - The property owner should have known of the dangerous or hazardous condition